failin3/Oddsmatcher/README.md

 To test parts of the software individually, the single scrapers can be ran on their own, by running `py -3.7 src/scraper_neobet.py` for example.

 A more robust testing solution should be implemented however, to make the process of finding bugs easier.

+### Status
+The current status of all bookmaker scrapers can be viewed [here](https://rickproductions.nl/AJAX/status.php).

+On this page the latest update time of all bookmakers is shown.